Neatastic/neatastic.github.io/_posts/2017-06-06-deploy-your-jekyll-website.markdown

 excerpt_separator: <!--more-->
 ---
 {% include image.html type="left" image="/assets/images/JEKYLL.jpg" post_url=page.url %}
-Today I will show you how I automated my Jekyll deployments.
+Today I will show you how I automated my Jekyll deployments and why Jekyll roxx.

 Even for regular git users like *yours truely*, this is a pain to use ten times a day (often more) the same lines of code.
 While [there are tools to automate this](https://github.com/yegor256/jekyll-github-deploy), I wanted my own version.
 These are simple tasks and I don't need extra software for that.